jagerber48/sciform/README.md

 # Incompatibilities With Built-in Format Specification Mini Language

 The `sciform` FSML extends the functionality of the built-in FSML.
 However, `sciform` FSML is not entirely backwards compatible with the built-in FSML.
-Certain allowed built-in format specifications are illegal in `sciform` FSML and certain allowed built-in format specifications give different results when used with `sfloat` rather than `float.`
+Certain allowed built-in format specifications are illegal in `sciform` FSML and certain allowed built-in format specifications give different results when used with `sfloat` rather than `float.`.
+These incompatibilities were intentionally introduced to simplify the `sciform` FSML by cutting out features less likely to be required for scientific formatting.

 - The built-in FSML accepts `g`, `G` and `n` precision types These precision types are not supported by scientific formatting.